Police: 'Kidnapping' suspect accidentally picked up wrong child

-BROOKLYN (WABC) --Police say a Brooklyn 'kidnapping' suspect accidentally picked up the wrong child from school.
+BROWNSVILLE, Brooklyn (WABC) --Police say a Brooklyn "kidnapping" suspect accidentally picked up the wrong child from school, but the incident has raised concerns for parents.

-Police say the elderly man entered PS 189 on 1100 East New York Ave and removed a 6-year-old girl by the hand in a case of mistaken identity.
-The man was supposed to pick up another child from the same school.
+Authorities say the elderly man entered PS 189 on East New York Ave and took a 6-year-old girl by the hand in a case of mistaken identity.
+The man was supposed to pick up another child from the same after-school program.

 The girl's 10-year-old brother followed the two until they arrived in front of 318 Rochester Avenue, when the man released the 6-year-old's hand.